Interview with award winning children book author Gabor Nogradi

 If you started all over again, would you do everything the same way?

 No. I would exclusively be a writer and nothing else.
 I would have given all my projects to someone else.
 And I would write ten times as many books as I did over the past forty years.
-Probably, better ones.
+Probably better ones too.

 Did you get the gift of writing from your parents?
 Did they encourage you when you were a child?